IngramSpark Royalty Calculator

 R = L × (1 – D) – P

 In many sources, the formula is given similarly.
+Let’s look at an illustrative calculation to cement this formula in practice.

 Example: